MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 10. "That High Island, a possession of the cult in Lake Michigan and off the coast of Charlevoix, is used as a place of punishment and exile."

-From 1912 through 1929, over 500 members lived in or visited the Israelite lumber camp.
-Strange to think over half of the population at any given time was imprisoned or constrained at a location that the State had supervision over, particularly the island school house that was used in conjunction with the native American and Israelite children.
+From 1912 through 1929, over 500 members had lived in or visited the Israelite lumber camp.
+Strange to think that at its peak in numbers (150 around 1919-20) that anyone was imprisoned or constrained at a location that the State had supervision over, particularly the island school house that was used in conjunction with the native American and Israelite children.
 Actually the Island community was a favorite vacation spot for parties of members after the work of the summer season in Benton Harbor.

 11. "That Sunday is not observed as a day of rest but used as a particular profitable business day."